Tom Kotchman

-John Thomas Kotchman (born August 14, 1954) is an American retired professional baseball infielder, scout, coach and minor-league manager.
+John Thomas Kotchman (born August 14, 1954) is an American former professional baseball infielder, scout, coach and minor-league manager.
 Kotchman spent 48 years in organized baseball, the majority of them in the minor-league organizations of the Los Angeles Angels and Boston Red Sox.

 In his final position, he spent a decade (2014–2019, 2021–2024) as the manager of Boston's rookie-level affiliate, currently known as the Florida Complex League Red Sox.
 In addition, he served as a cross-checker who scouted the state of Florida for the major-league Red Sox.
 The 2024 season was Kotchman's 44th and last as a minor-league manager.

 Baseball career

 As player

 Kotchman attended high school in Seminole, Florida, and played baseball at Chipola Junior College in Florida and Georgia Southern University.
 He was signed by the Cincinnati Reds in 1977 and played two seasons (1977–1978) in their farm system at the Class A level.
 A third baseman, he threw and batted right-handed, stood 6 ft 1 in tall and weighed 180 lb.
 In 103 minor-league games, he had a .261 batting average with two home runs and 34 runs batted in.
 He played primarily as a corner infielder (54 games at third base, 35 games at first base), plus two games at second base.